adobe/helix-log/README.md

 that can be used to transform messages arbitrarily.
 This option should default to the `identity()` function from ferrum.
 If the filter returns `undefined` the message MUST be discarded.

+Loggers SHOULD provide a named constructor option 'defaultFields'; if they do support the property they MUST perform a shallow merge/setdefault into the message AFTER applying the filters.

 If loggers send messages to some external resource not supporting the Message format, they SHOULD also provide an option 'formatter' and associated field